Kipkurui-mutai/dogcat_keras/guide.md

 ### Git branching

 Now `git` is a version control system, so `branching` is inevitable, as it's in fact the core idea behind the whole `versioning`.
-A brach is a version/state of your project.
+A branch is a version/state of your project.
 Along a project's development, different branches may share some initial state, then diverge from a moment, and finally re-merge to become one at some future moment.
 Such a _multiverse_ structure allows people to work on different directions, problems in parallel, at the meantime not too far from the base.

 <img src='images/gitbranch.png' width='600'>

-Type `git branch` to get list of all existed branches.
+Type `git branch` to get list of all existing branches.
 The `master` branch is the principal public branch that should be the project final end.
 You can switch to a branch with `git checkout <branch-name>`.
 As there is no other branch except `master` in our project, let's create a new one:

 ```bash
 git checkout -b dev